judahkrug/F1Insights/README.md

 This project leverages machine learning models to analyze Formula 1 performance data, with a focus on:

 - Developing predictive models for race outcomes and tire strategy
-- Creating a composite driver ranking system based on multiple weighted metrics
+- Creating a composite driver ranking system based on weighted metrics
 - Extracting insights from tire degradation patterns across different racing conditions
 - Identifying key performance indicators that distinguish top drivers